dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/features.md

 ### Enhanced Focus

 This feature can assist the camera in its focus.
 It is recommended to be enabled on low-end devices.

-### Fast Mode

-The video frames are cropped into small sizes when the **Fast Mode** is enabled.
-The feature will sharply improve the processing efficiency When the targeting areas are always located in the middle of the video.
-The average time consumption on cropping each frame is less than 10ms.

 ### Auto Zoom